Relax on this gentle trip down the Columbia River in Revelstoke.

 WHAT TO BRING

-- Closed shoes that can get wet: water shoes, sports sandals or old runners
+- Water shoes, sports sandals or old runners

 - Swimsuit or lightweight underclothes for under the wetsuit